RuABraun/texterrors/README.md

 # Installing
 Requires minimum python 3.6!
 ```
-git clone git@github.com:RuABraun/texterrors.git
-python -m pip install texterrors/
+pip install texterrors
 ```
-The package will be installed as `texterrors`.
+The package will be installed as `texterrors` and there will be a `texterrors` script in your path.

 # Example

-The `texterrors` file will be in your path after running pip install.

 The `-s` option means there will be no detailed output.
 Below `ref` and `hyp` are files with the first field equalling the utterance ID (therefore the `isark` flag).
 ```